 The beauty, complexity and uniqueness of the ingredients of natural perfumery is that they are alive.
-This very simple fact, rarely discussed, is for me one of the important joys and source of the sense of awe that my work offers.
+This very simple fact, rarely discussed, is an important joy and source of awe for me.

 The raw materials grow in nature.
 After distillation, they slowly, but constantly, evolve.
-When produced with care (see below for details), they have a singular identity and there is virtually an infinity of unique olfactive profile for each generic "substance" (oud, rose, sandalwood, etc).
+When produced with care (see below for details), they have a singular identity and there is virtually an infinity of unique olfactive profile for each generic "substance" (oud, rose, sandalwood, but also lemonbalm, frankincense, etc).
 They are often composed of hundreds of fragrant molecules, which make them particularly interesting, but also delicate to work with.

-For natural ingredients, the steps between the raw material and the final outcome are very few and completely transparent, for example: you take a sandalwood log, you grind it to powder, you add water and you distillate it.
+For natural ingredients, the steps between the raw material and the final outcome are very few and completely transparent, for example: you take a sandalwood log, you grind it to powder, you add water and you distillate it you collect the essential oil from the hydrosol.
 Et voilà.
-No tampering, chemical additives or filtering, solvents, rectification, etc.
+No tampering, chemical additives, solvents, rectification, etc.

 The so called “luxury” perfume industry (read instead : “industrially produced, with the overwhelming majority the costs used for marketing an idea of luxury, not for the contents of the perfumes”) has no understanding of whatsoever of such things.
 Their objectives are homogeneity and reproducibility over huge scales of production (and over years, and much more for star perfumes).

 The vast majority of ingredients used are lab generated synthetics (despite marketing claims of recent time re-valorizing the use of “naturals” after a century of trying to de-class them).
 They are are comparatively inert and always identical.
 They are also much simpler, isolating different fragrant components into the smallest possible units (hence the claim of artistry when combining them).
 When naturals are used, they are highly transformed / rectified for homogeneity.
-Additives are added for stability (the opposite of curing), etc. I will write in more detail about that on occasion, as there is much more to say about such an approach, and the associated ideological machine.
-Industrial perfumes are not interesting to age or cure.
+Additives are added for stability (the opposite of curing), etc. Industrial perfumes are not interesting to age or cure.

 Industrial perfume billboard made with AI Generator evoking the all-marketing industrial reproductibility approach of the so called "luxury perfume industry".
 That this one is a bit corny, adds to the feel.